Program on Vehicle and Mobility Innovation

-PVMI’s network includes more than 50 prominent scholars of innovation, strategy, technology, operations, organization, and human resources, who have conducted interdisciplinary, often collaborative, research at more than 25 universities worldwide.
-This network of scholars has combined insights from engineering, economics, sociology, political science, and management perspectives to produce innovative, influential research; establish benchmarking standards; and probe topics across the automotive value chain.
-They share a commitment to gathering primary data—both quantitative and qualitative—during field research and developing knowledge of the industry context to deepen the theoretical and empirical contributions of their work.
+PVMI’s network includes more than 50 prominent scholars who conduct interdisciplinary, often collaborative research at more than 25 universities worldwide.
+These scholars combine insights from engineering, economics, sociology, political science, and management to produce influential research, establish benchmarking standards, and probe topics across the automotive value chain.

-John Paul MacDuffie is a leading researcher of the auto industry.
-He is a Professor of Management at the Wharton School, a Mack Institute Core Team member, and the Director of PVMI.
+The director of PVMI, John Paul MacDuffie, is a leading researcher of the auto industry and a Professor of Management at the Wharton School.

 Disruptive Vehicle Forecasting Challenge

 Since 2016, PVMI has teamed up with Good Judgment Inc. to run the Vehicle Innovations Forecasting Challenge, a crowdsourced tournament that explores whether we are on the cusp of a tipping point for the development and adoption of electric and autonomous vehicles.